ChadHayes91/LSGAN-Abstract-Art/README.md

   <img width="500" height="500" src="https://github.com/ChadHayes91/LSGAN-Abstract-Art/blob/main/Images/Linear_BCE_300.png?raw=true">
 </p>

-I iterated on my discrminator and generator architecture until I eventually found the architecture mentioned in the previous section which provided decent results.
+I iterated on my discriminator and generator architecture until I eventually found the architecture mentioned in the previous section which provided decent results.

 My next issue is with the loss function.
 I originally used Pytorch's binary cross entropy error to generate a loss.
 The outputs from using this loss function were:
 <p align="center">